The Hiking Sandals You Need For Your Next Adventure

 Garden of Eden Arboretum

-Don't be that asshole speeding around everyone trying to go slow and take in the view.
+Pro tip: Don't be that asshole speeding around everyone trying to go slow and take in the view.
 RELAX.
 You'll get there.
 The views are some of the best views you'll ever see so take advantage.
+AND if a local is trying to get around you, let them pass.

 I'm not gonna lie.
-Breaking in these sandals is no easy feat; but keep wearing them.
+Breaking in these sandals can be challenging, but keep wearing them.
 The webbing will give and the footbed will swaddle your aching feet and help you keep going, even when you think you can't.
-Since that first hike my Chacos have hiked the crater on Mount Kilauea, creek stomping in North Georgia, meandering through the Muir Woods, the Parthenon in Athens, the Blue Mosque in Istanbul, Chicago's Riverwalk, The Great Taste of the Midwest, hiking the rolling hills in Indiana, and a few others in between.
+Since that first hike my Chacos have hiked the crater on Mount Kilauea, meandered through the Muir Woods, explored the riverwalk in Chicago, The Great Taste of the Midwest, hiking the rolling hills in Indiana, carried me all over St. Simons Island and a few others in between.

 My tired soles have started to peel off again; I guess that's the sign of a busy summer and a well loved pair of shoes.
 I'm packing them up as I type to be sent for repairs so they'll be ready to hit the trail again next spring.
 I lie, I will probably rock them around the house this winter with socks on too.
 If you have a pair of Chacos that are in need of repair (soles or straps) click here.